Building a Great Manager: Identifying the Right Candidate

 Source: adapted from: “Why Good Managers Are So Rare” by Randall Beck and James Harter, Harvard Business Review

 If you’ve worked with the management candidate as an employee, you may have observed some of these traits in them.
 But be careful to look for someone with more than just a strong personality.
-Often in some employee groups (Technicians and Installers for example) there is one team member who everyone looks to for guidance and follows as an example.
-This is the “lead dog,” who may or may not make a great manager.
+Often, in some employee groups (technicians and installers, for example), there is one team member who everyone looks to for guidance and follows as an example.
+This is the lead dog, who may or may not make a great manager.
 They may just have a strong, charismatic personality that others are attracted to.
 Check whether they are helping others succeed.
 Are they driving the entire team forward or just putting themselves forward?
 Analyze what you’ve seen and dig deeper.
 They should be a team player if you plan to consider them for a management role.

 Personality assessment can also help identify whether a candidate has the traits you are looking for.
 Recruit4Business can run an individual’s personality assessment against its library of management job descriptions to see if the candidate would be a good fit.
 This can save you time and money.

-1. Are they open to new ideas?
+Are they open to new ideas?

-2. Will they exemplify your company values?
+Will they exemplify your company values?

 A manager should be an extension of a company’s owner and live your company’s values.
 Will the candidate represent your company the way you want them to with your employees, customers, and vendors?
 Will they be a team player?
-Sometimes top-performing individuals may be more self-focused than company or team-focused.
+Sometimes, top-performing individuals may be more self-focused than company or team-focused.
 Be sure to take this into account as you consider candidates.

-3. What is their potential?
+What is their potential?